North Carolina father arrested after allegedly tackling son’s HS wrestling opponent: report

 One self-described witness told the Independent Tribune that the father was prompted to respond due to the move that is known as a "suplex."

 Fox 8 reported that the mat's expert motioned that he was going to call the move illegal.
-But that was when the student-athlete was tackled by someone charing from the audience who police identified as Jones.
+But that was when the student-athlete was tackled by someone charging from the audience who police identified as Jones.

 The Southeast Guilford athlete was not injured, according to reports.